-In this article, we’ll be discussing the various aspects that go into selecting attire for a summer wedding.
+In this article, we’ll be discussing the various aspects that go into selecting men’s attire for a summer wedding.
 Whether you are a groom, groomsman or guest, this comprehensive guide covers everything you need to know in order to dress appropriately for a wedding in the summer.

 What To Wear To A Summer Wedding

-Regardless, a summer wedding is the perfect excuse to be outdoors and to dress comfortably.
+Regardless, a summer wedding is a perfect excuse to be outdoors and to dress comfortably.
 It’s an excellent time for folks who want their weddings to be more casual, and it’s quite common to get married on the beach.

 If you’re interested in knowing more about what you should wear to a summer wedding on the beach you can visit our guide on how to dress for a beach wedding.